WikiTeam/wikiteam/README.md

 ### Download any wiki

+To download any wiki, first of all confirm you satisfy requirements:

+`pip install --upgrade -r requirements.txt`

+or, if you don't have enough permissions for the above,

+`pip install --user --upgrade -r requirements.txt`

-For downloading any wiki, use one of the following options:
+Then use one of the following options:

 `python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --xml --images` (complete XML histories and images)